Translate this page

 The original ECP is approved for use up to 72 hours (3 days) after unprotected sex.
 A newer ECP is effective for up to 120 hours (5 days) but the earlier it is taken the greater the chance that you will not become pregnant.

-How effective is it?
+How effective is the morning after pill?

 Emergency contraception does not prevent all pregnancies.
 Just how effective the emergency contraceptive pill is at preventing pregnancy is complicated and depends on when unprotected sex happened and at what stage of your menstrual cycle you are.